uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Brutus/README.md

 ## Lessons Learned

+**auth.log (/var/log/auth.log) vs. wtmp (/var/log/wtmp)**

+auth.log and wtmp are two critical Linux logging artifacts used for system administration, auditing, and security investigations.
+While auth.log tracks the exact authentication events in plaintext, wtmp acts as a historical record of all successful logins, logouts, and system reboots stored in a binary format.

+* auth.log
+This plaintext file records all authentication-related activities.
+It is highly useful for spotting brute-force attacks, identifying sudo privilege abuse, and tracing SSH logins.

+* wtmp
+Because wtmp tracks system state and session history, it is invaluable for establishing exactly when a user session actually started or if a server was rebooted.
+Because it is a binary file, opening it with a standard text editor will result in unreadable characters.

 **Filter by PID, not by IP**

 I grepped by IP and scrolled through the output for Tasks 7 and 8.
 That works on a 385-line log and nowhere else.
 The right approach is to grab the `sshd` PID from the `Accepted password` line, then filter on that PID.
 It isolates the full session lifecycle — connect, activity, disconnect — without noise from concurrent sessions or background cron jobs. `grep 'sshd\[2491\]'` is precise. `grep '65.2.161.68'` is not.